grisha/grisha.github.com/source/_posts/2013-03-25-on-keeping-lots-of-integers-in-memory.markdown

 There were a few things that set Redis apart:

-First, it kept everything in RAM, which meant that updating this dataset would be very fast, fast enough to keep it up-to-date in real time.
+First, it keeps everything in RAM, which meant that updating this dataset would be very fast, fast enough to keep it up-to-date in real time.